Banyc/TensorFlow_practice/CAPTCHA/README.md

 - "./codes/const.py" is a set of shared constants.

-- "./all_data_128_64/" contains testing and training data.
+- "./CAPTCHA_data/" contains testing and training data.
+    - has been zipped into "./CAPTCHA_data.7z"

 - "./model/" saved model.